Flat roof insurance

 Anti-climb products

-Such as barriers, spikes, paints and warning signs can deter burglars from climbing onto your flat roof.
+Installing anti-climbing equipment such as barriers, paints and warning signs can deter burglars from climbing onto your flat roof.

 CCTV cameras

-Make your roof space less inviting to thieves and can also help identify criminals.
+Make your roof space less inviting to thieves by installing security cameras.
+They can also help identify criminals if you are burgled.

 Security lights